CSS-Tricks/serverless/src/content/data/mongodb.md

 logo: "/images/mongodb.png"
 ---

 MongoDB Atlas is the cloud database.
-MongoDB Stitch is the serverless platform.
+MongoDB Realm is the serverless platform.